-- After the "Ready" prompt and the following beep, say "Setup Phone pairing". - When prompted, say "List Phones." - The UConnectTM system will play the phone names of all paired cellular phones in order from the highest to 3 the lowest priority.
-To "select" or "delete" a paired phone being announced, press the 'Voice recognition' button and say "Select" or "Delete."
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone pairing". - When prompted, say "List Phones." - The UConnectTM system will play the phone names of all paired cellular phones in order from the highest to the lowest priority.
+To "select" or "delete" a paired phone being announced, press the 'Voice recognition'

+button and say "Select" or "Delete."
 Also, see the next two sections for an alternate way to "select" or "delete" a paired phone.